swannodette/baduk/_posts/2016-08-02-us-go-congress-off-day.markdown

 src="http://swannodette.github.io/baduk/assets/images/mccarthy.jpg"></image>

 I really wanted to visit the MIT Museum to take a look at the old MIT Lisp Machine they have there.
-Lisp was a programming language created by John McCarthy in 1957 (pictured on the left) to pursue artificial intelligence, a term he actually coined.
+Lisp is a programming language created by John McCarthy in 1957 (pictured on the left) to pursue artificial intelligence, a term he actually coined.
 There's no question that the AlphaGo dream would not have been possible without the important work of AI